• ROGUE CHEER ATHLETICS ATHLETE REGISTRATION PACKET

 • Signatures

 • By signing below, I am acknowledging that I (the athlete and parent/guardian) have read and understood the terms and conditions of this agreement and waiver of liability and agree to be bound by its provisions.
 By signing this agreement, I acknowledge and certify that I have reviewed each section in detail with my athlete.
-We fully understand and accept the expectations, codes of conduct, agreements, waiver of liability and gym rules set forth by Rogue Cheer Athletics.
+We fully understand and accept the expectations, codes of conduct, agreements, waiver of liability, gym rules and all standards in the ROGUE ATHLETE REGISTRATION PACKET set forth by Rogue Cheer Athletics.

 • Should be Empty: